Ben Bernanke: Edward Quince

 The crisis in 2008 also made Ben Bernanke create a pseudonym, Edward Quince.
-According to the Wall Street Journal, the false name was evidence in a class-action lawsuit against the government by shareholders of AIG, which had been given a Fed-backed bailout when it was near collapse.
+According to the Wall Street Journal, the false name was evidence in a class-action lawsuit against the government by shareholders of AIG, which had been given a Fed-backed bailout when it was near collapse (see below).
 One of Mr. Quince's emails reads, "We think they are days from failure.
 They think it is a temporary problem.
 This disconnect is dangerous."
 Upon the revelation of the Quince pseudonym during the Starr v.
 United States trial, The New York Times created a cocktail inspired by Mr. Bernanke's chosen alias: the "Rye & Quince."